 Justin believes strongly that all clients, from the largest companies being sued for millions of dollars to a pro bono individual trying to recover a few hundred dollars, are entitled to Reminger’s very best service.

 In 2016, Justin left Reminger to serve as the Law Director for the City of Sandusky.
 In this capacity, Justin coordinated and managed litigation involving the municipality, and provided counsel on issues including real estate, tax, employment, public utility, zoning, and comprehensive economic development and strategic planning.
 Justin left Reminger knowing that he would one day return to his Reminger family.

-In 2018, Justin returned to Reminger, bringing the tenacity of being a former Law Director to his representation of clients in high-stakes commercial litigation and class action defense.
+In 2018, Justin returned to Reminger, bringing the tenacity of being a former Law Director to his representation of clients in high-stakes business and commercial litigation and class action defense.
 Having tried dozens of cases through final jury verdict, Justin understands that effective advocacy requires creativity, composure, and thorough preparation.

 Presently, Justin serves as National Coordinating Counsel for Cedar Fair, L.P., a publicly traded company that owns and operates 13 amusement parks throughout the country.
 In that role, Justin works with a team of Cedar Fair outside counsel litigators dedicated to achieving industry leading and cutting-edge results.